tonyx/mouseinabox/README.md

 Move Forward

-For instance, if the mouse is oriented to the east and its position is (x,y) then its position after a forward command will be (x+1, y).
+For instance, if the mouse is oriented to the East and its position is (x, y) then its position after a forward command will be (x+1, y).

-The cells of the box can be free or locked.
-In the beginning, all the cells are free.
+Any cells of the box can be in two possible states: free or locked.
+At the beginning of the game, all the cells are free.

-If the mouse receives a command that makes it go outside of the box (i.e. the target cell will be a (x,y) where x<0 or x>N or y<0 or y>M) then it can actually escape only if the starting cell is free.
-In that case After moving the mouse state will be Escaped, and the starting cell becomes locked.
+If the mouse receives a command that makes it go outside of the box (i.e. the target cell will be a (x,y) where x<0 or x>N or y<0 or y>M) then it can actually escape only if the cell where it is has status "free".
+In that case after moving the mouse state will be Escaped, and the starting cell becomes locked.

-A mouse cannot escape from a locked cell, so if it tries to do it, it will just stay there.
+Otherwise the mouse will just stay in the same cell.

-The user gives commands by the console using sequences of characters on multiple lines.
+The user can gives commands by the console using sequences of characters on multiple lines.

 The first line indicates the N and M values

 For instance, the sequence of characters 53 indicates that M is 5 and N is 3.

-Each of the following lines is meant to indicate the position of a mouse and the sequence of its movement in the box.
+Each one of the following lines is meant to indicate the position of a mouse and the sequence of its movement in the box.

-The position indicated in the line is like 11E (position (1,1) oriented to East) followed by a space and a sequence of chars 'L', 'R' and 'F' (turn left, turn right, go forward).
+The position indicated in the line is like 11E (position (1, 1) oriented to East) followed by a space and a sequence of chars 'L', 'R' and 'F' (turn left, turn right, go forward).

 Some examples: